junxit/us-congress-code/title-42/chapter-6a/sec-247d-7f.md

 section: 247d–7f
 ---

 # § 247d–7f.
-Collaboration and Coordination
+Collaboration and coordination

 - **(a)** *Limited antitrust exemption*
   - **(1)** *Meetings and consultations to discuss security countermeasures, qualified countermeasures, or qualified pandemic or epidemic product development*